honeycombio/gha-buildevents/README.md

 [ci-integration-badge]: https://github.com/kvrhdn/gha-buildevents/workflows/Integration/badge.svg
 [ci-integration-link]: https://github.com/kvrhdn/gha-buildevents/actions?query=workflow%3AIntegration

 This GitHub Action installs and initializes [Honeycomb's buildevents tool][buildevents].
-It populates the trace with metadata from the workflow and will always send a span for the entire build, even if the build failed.
+It populates the trace with metadata from the workflow and will always send a trace for the entire build, even if the build failed.

 To learn more about buildevents and how to use it, checkout [honeycombio/buildevents][buildevents].